JMoore11235/LoR-EXP-Script/README.md

 # Everytime:<br><br>

-**1. Make sure that the script has the correct "surrenderFirst" number.
+**1. Make sure that the script has the correct "surrenderFirst" number.**
- * If you are win-trading, make sure that the other account has a different number.
+ * If you are win-trading, make sure that the other account has a different number.<br><br>

 **2. Start a Friendly Challenge, or Select "VS AI" in the Play menu**
  * Since you've made it this far, I'm assuming you're literate and can read English.
 Thus you should read the name of this step.<br><br>